Microsoft Corp at Deutsche Bank Technology Conference Transcript

-Brad Alan Zelnick - Deutsche Bank AG, Research Division - Head of Software Equity Research and Senior US Software Research Analyst
+Brad Alan Zelnick - Deutsche Bank AG, Research Division - MD of Software Equity Research & Senior US Software Research Analyst

-Okay, I think we're live.
-Welcome back, everybody.
+Good morning, everybody.
 I'm Brad Zelnick with the Deutsche Bank software team.
-Really delighted to be here hosting this session with Microsoft, where we have the company's Executive Vice President, Chief Financial Officer of its Commercial business, Dave O'Hara.
-Dave, welcome.
+Welcome to the DB Tech Conference once again.
+Delighted to have everybody both here in the room and online that's listening in.

-Brad Alan Zelnick - Deutsche Bank AG, Research Division - Head of Software Equity Research and Senior US Software Research Analyst
+For this session, I am truly delighted to welcome none other than Microsoft's EVP of Security, Mr. Charlie Bell.
+Charlie, thank you so much for being here with us.

-Thanks for being here.
-Format of this will be a 35-minute or so fireside chat for as long as we last.
-I've got a bunch of prepared questions to ask, Dave.
-And if there's time, maybe we'll -- I'll keep my eyes on my phone, on my inbox.
-If you have any questions, I'll try to weave them into the conversation.
-Again, if we have time.
-But with that, Dave, let's jump right into it.
-If you don't mind, maybe for those that are les
+Brad Alan Zelnick - Deutsche Bank AG, Research Division - MD of Software Equity Research & Senior US Software Research Analyst

 Microsoft Corp at Deutsche Bank Technology Conference Transcript